3MFConsortium/spec_securecontent/3MF Secure Content.md

 The Key Store part consists of a \<keystore> element that encapsulates encryption key data and references to the encrypted content.

 The \<keystore> element contains a set of \<consumer> elements and \<resourcedata> elements.
-Each \<consumer> element contains the information to identify a consumer key and each \<resourcedata> references the encrypted content and includes the information to be able to decrypt it, such as the encryption algorithm used and the data encryption key, encrypted with the key encryption key of each consumer.
+Each \<consumer> element contains the information to identify a consumer key and each \<resourcedata> references the encrypted content and includes the information to be able to decrypt it, such as the encryption algorithm used and the content encryption key, encrypted with the key encryption key of each consumer.

-**uuid** - The KeyStore universal unique ID that allows the Key Store to be identified over time and across physical and across applications and printers.
+**uuid** - The Key Store universal unique ID that allows the Key Store to be identified over time and across physical and across applications and printers.

-When an editor modifies the Key Store, it MUST produce a new uuid to univocally identify the new keystore content.
+When an editor modifies the Key Store, it MUST produce a new uuid to univocally identify the new \<keystore> element content.

 >**Note:** "Unique identifier" MUST be any of the four UUID variants described in IETF RFC 4122, which includes Microsoft GUIDs as well as time-based UUIDs.